Cochrane Hill

 Mining in the Cochrane Hill district was done both underground by shafts and tunnels and by “open pit” - what we call a surface mine today.
 The vast majority of historical gold mining in Nova Scotia was done by digging shafts and tunnels to follow quartz veins that contained gold.
 As long as the veins contained enough gold, this could be a very profitable method, but it was difficult and expensive work to dig underground.

 Surface mines, both historically and today, let companies access lower-grade ore but much more of it, making it a viable method, especially in the modern era as the science of metallurgy – separating minerals from their ores – has become so sophisticated.
-Today, most mines in Nova Scotia are surface mines, including the Moose River gold mine which opened in 2017.
+Most mines in Nova Scotia are now surface mines, including the Moose River gold mine which extracted from 2017-23.